Employment fails to protect against poverty, study shows | DW | 05.12.2019

-A comparison of the world's most developed country has found that rising employment is masking an increased risk of living below the poverty line.
+A comparison of the world's most developed countries has found that rising employment is masking an increased risk of living below the poverty line.
 In Germany, the contrast is particularly stark between generations.

 Despite unemployment beginning to fall to pre-financial crisis levels in most EU and OECD countries, poverty is still on the rise, according to a new study by Germany's Bertelsmann Foundation published on Thursday.